stong3/sihnpy/docs/3.sliding_window/sw_intro.md

 Finally, as a general recommendation, you should compute **sliding windows** with multiple parameter combinations to ensure that your results are not driven by the specific grouping.
 That said, this usually complicates results and increases the logistic complexity, particularly for figures.

+## Future considerations

+There aren't currently a lot of future updates planned for the **sliding-window** analysis in `sihnpy`.
+However, one of them will be to include a brief tutorial on how to plot data from the **sliding-window** method in an efficient way.

 ## References

-Using a sliding-window approach for participants has not been used extensively in the literature.
+Using a **sliding-window** approach for participants has not been used extensively in the literature.
 Here are a few references using this method.

 [^Vasa_2018]: Váša F, Seidlitz J, Romero-Garcia R, Whitaker KJ, Rosenthal G, Vértes PE, Shinn M, Alexander-Bloch A, Fonagy P, Dolan RJ, Jones PB, Goodyer IM; NSPN consortium; Sporns O, Bullmore ET.
 Adolescent Tuning of Association Cortex in Human Structural Brain Networks.
 Cereb Cortex.
 2018 Jan 1;28(1):281-294. doi: 10.1093/cercor/bhx249.
 PMID: 29088339; PMCID: PMC5903415.
-[^Stonge_2023]: St-Onge et al. (2023).
-In revision
+[^Stonge_2023]: St-Onge et al. (Accepted).
+Network Neuroscience.